 Rice Cooker Mexican Rice Ingredients

-- Chicken Broth: or vegetable broth
+- Chicken Broth: you can use low-sodium or vegetable broth for a vegetarian version

-- Butter: unsalted or salted butter
+- Butter: unsalted or salted butter works, but you may need to adjust the salt

 - Jalapeño: use more or less than the recipe calls for to manage the spice level of the rice

 - Chipotle Chili Powder: A lightly spicy chili powder made only from dried and smoked jalapeño peppers.
-Note that this is not standard chili powder which is a blend of spices.
+Note that this is not standard chili powder, which is a blend of spices.

-- Fresh Cilantro: for garnish, optional
+- Fresh Cilantro: for garnish and a pop of color

-- Lime: for serving, optional
+- Lime Wedges: for serving, optional

-- Swap in long grain brown rice for added nutrition and fiber.
-You'll want to increase the broth amount by ~½ cup.
+- Swap in long-grain brown rice for added nutrition and fiber.
+You’ll want to increase the broth amount by ~1/2 cup.

-- For a lightened up version, make my Mexican Cauliflower Rice instead.
+- For a lightened-up version, make my Mexican Cauliflower Rice instead.

 How to Reheat